ValehK08/ADABot/README.md

 # ADABot
-ADABot is a Discord bot developed for the ADA AI Competition.
-The bot features customizable response tones and various commands to interact with users in multiple ways.
+ADABot is a Discord bot created for the ADA AI Competition.
+It offers customizable response tones, interactive commands, and a unique memory feature that stores previous conversations and user data in a .db file.

 ---